darkhelmet/verboselogging/posts/get-chromium-running-on-linux-specifically-ubuntu.md

 starts go flirt with your significant other for a bit :)

-The first thing you see when you start up Chromium is that, of course, it’s horribly incomplete software (not that it explodes, it actually says this on the start page), and a few things don’t work.
+The first thing you see when you start up Chromium is that, of course, it's horribly incomplete software (not that it explodes, it actually says this on the start page), and a few things don't work.
 But basic browsing and javascript is there (no Flash or other plugins).
 The point is, they are making progress, and this excites me.

-So to get up and running, just download the script (click the ‘view raw’ up above), make it executable, and run it!
+So to get up and running, just download the script (click the 'view raw' up above), make it executable, and run it!